 - In the Properties window, on the General tab, click the Edit Symbology button.
 The Symbology dialog opens.

 - None: No symbology is applied.
 The properties for the objects are based on the drawing properties specified in the Properties window.

-- Unique Values (string or numeric attributes): This allows you to set specific colors/properties to objects that have specific attribute values (e.g. assign all lines to brown if they have an attribute named “road type” and the value is “highway”).
-Select the attribute field, and the use the strip of tools (again, icons will be replaced) to add or remove values from the table, or change the colors scheme for the values.
+- Unique Values (text or numeric attributes): This allows you to set specific colors/properties to objects that have specific attribute values (e.g. assign all lines to brown if they have an attribute named “road type” and the value is “highway”).
+To use Unique Values:

 - Unclassed Colors or Unclassed Symbols (numeric attributes only): This allows you to set gradational colors or symbol sizes based on a numeric range of attribute values.
 Select a numeric attribute field, and then select the colormap or the symbol properties.